geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 .. note::

-    In order to have access to the WMTS, you require to register to `swisstopo web access - WMTS documentation <https://www.geo.admin.ch/fr/geo-services/geo-services/portrayal-services-web-mapping/programming-interface-api/order_form.html>`_, despite the fact that most layers are free to use.
+    In order to have access to the WMTS, you require to register to `swisstopo web access - WMTS documentation <https://www.geo.admin.ch/fr/geo-services/geo-services/portrayal-services-web-mapping/programming-interface-api/order_form.html>`_, even if most layers are free to use.
 See :ref:`available_layers` for a list of all available layers.